 Walking through the Ludovisi area, you’ll be able to peek into stunningly ornate churches on so many corners, yet be able to see the locals going about their workweek.

 Luxury rentals in Rome curated by Plum Guide are the absolute best option if you’re looking superior quality.
 There’s a decent number of listings throughout the city and prices are quite affordable for what you get.

 Local gay men in Rome are relatively spread out and live in different areas of the city.

 Neighborhoods to Avoid in Rome

-The park adjacent to the Villa Doria Pamphili is spectacular.
-It’s great for a run, a picnic or just relaxing in the shade.
+The park adjacent to Villa Doria Pamphili is spectacular.
+It’s great for a run, a picnic, or just relaxing in the shade.
 If you’re looking for a romantic place to spend a few hours, this is it!

 The Villa Doria Pamphili park is most conveniently reached if you are staying in Trastavere.
 However, even if you’re staying in Central Rome, I’d say a trip here is more than worth it.
 The actual Villa itself is certainly a delightful sight to see.

 The only people in Parco Della Mole Adriana are those seeking serenity under the tree-lined walkways.
 It’s also fun to walk along the small pathway of the outer fortifications.
 You can stroll right along the trenches.
 No one does this, and it’s super fun!